jacoborus/wiretree/README.md

 # Wiremap

 **Wiremap** is a lightweight, type-safe dependency injection framework for TypeScript that favours composition over inheritance.
 Build scalable, maintainable, and testable applications with intuitive dependency management.

 ## ✨ Features

 - **🔒 Type-Safe**: Full TypeScript support with compile-time dependency validation
-- **🏗️ Compositional**: Build complex applications from simple, reusable units
+- **🧱 Compositional**: Build complex applications from simple, reusable units
-- **📦 Hierarchical**: Organize dependencies with namespaces and blocks
 - **♻️ Without Circular Dependencies**: Eliminates circular dependencies by design
-- **⚡ Lightweight**: Minimal runtime overhead with smart caching
+- **🤯 No decorators, no classes**, no gorillas, no jungles.
+Just the bananas
+- **🌲 Hierarchical**: Organize dependencies with namespaces and blocks
 - **🧪 Testable**: Built-in testing utilities for easy mocking and isolation
+- **🪶 Lightweight**: Minimal runtime overhead with smart caching
-- **🔧 Zero Configuration**: No decorators, annotations, reflect-metadata, or complex setup required
+- **🔌 Zero Configuration**: Just install and import
+- **🔨 Simple API**: So simple, it hurts.

 ## 📦 Installation